 You may be able to get a Disability Allowance if you:

-- have a disability that is likely to last at least six months
+- have a disability that's likely to last at least 6 months

 - have regular, ongoing costs because of your disability that are not fully covered by another agency

 - are a New Zealand citizen or permanent resident

 - normally live in New Zealand and intend to stay here.